If you love the idea of fresh, natural seasonal food you may have considered wild foraging.

 Wild foraging is the increasingly popular practice of gathering uncultivated food on common land.
 It was popularised by TV chef Hugh Fearnley Whittingstall in his first series, A Cook On The Wild Side.
 Wild foodstuffs can include fish, snails or even wild game.
 For this article we’re assuming you’re hoping to sample some of the gastronomic delights easily available to inexperienced countryside foragers, like nuts, fruit, leaves and mushrooms.

 What do I need to know for foraging?

-Those delicious looking plants are as likely to be poisonous as nutritious so do your homework or sign up for a foraging training course.
+Those delicious looking plants are just as likely to be poisonous as nutritious, so do your homework or sign up for a foraging training course.